clei1/systems-shell/README.md

 Attempted:
 	The following did not end up working, but have been left in the code, commented out.
-	Worked on multiple redirection in the mess that is foo.c
+	Worked on multiple redirection in the mess that is foo.c Tried making mutliple pipes work, but then started to go down rabbit holes and never getting out, kept breaking

 Bugs:
 	After using `cd` to go up a directory level, some commands begin to break for some unknown reason.
 Using `cd ..` and then `ls` will sometimes break it.
 It seems to happen randomly and I've to debug this, but my head isn't working right now.
 Moving down a directory will give an error `/usr/bin/cd: line 4: cd: systems-shell: No such file or directory` but it will still sometimes move you down to the directory.